Japan Discovery

 We'll also stroll Nakamise Street which is full of quirky shops and local snacks.
 Don't miss trying some of the interesting ice cream flavours on offer.

-Special Experience: Experience a sumo wrestling demonstration before savouring a traditional Chanko-Nabe (a sumo hotpot-style stew) lunch at a local restaurant.
-After a fun and interactive sumo wrestling experience, we'll spend the remainder of the day at leisure.
+Special Experience: Delight in an entertaining sumo wrestling show while savouring a traditional Chanko-Nabe (a sumo hotpot-style stew) lunch.
+We'll spend the remainder of the day at leisure.

 Hakone, part of the Fuji-Hakone-Izu National Park, is less than 100 kilometres from Tokyo and one of the most popular destinations among Japanese and international tourists looking for a break from the big city.
 It is famous for its hot springs, outdoor activities, natural beauty and the view of nearby Mt Fuji.